Info Source 2024 : Library and Archives Canada

 To verify terms and periods of service and determine eligibility for benefits and services.

-Consistent Uses:
+Consistent uses:

 Records are retained until the individual reaches 90 years of age, then they are preserved by LAC for archival purposes.

-DA Number: 2018/009
+DA number: 2018/009

-Related Record Number: LAC CMHI 155
+Related record number: LAC CMHI 155

 Bank Number: LAC PPE 710

-Collective Medical Records
+Collective Medical Records (PIB)

 Description:

-This bank describes information related to individuals in medical facilities compiled by DND.
+This personal information bank describes information related to individuals in medical facilities compiled by DND.
 Records include primarily hospital admissions.
 Other records may include discharge books, unit medical inspection room books and treatment books from various Canadian hospitals and other medical facilities that were maintained by the Canadian Armed Forces (CAF).
-Personal information may include the person's name, service number(s) (if applicable) or SIN (if applicable), the nature of the illnesses/diagnoses, clinical comments and opinions, wounds suffered, and prescribed treatments.
+Personal information may include the person’s name, service number(s) (if applicable) or SIN (if applicable), the nature of the illnesses/diagnoses, clinical comments and opinions, wounds suffered and prescribed treatments.

 Former personnel of the Canadian Active, Regular and Reserve Forces, their dependents and civilians.